mehulagg/gitlab/doc/user/project/integrations/index.md

 ## Integrations

-Integrations allow you to integrate GitLab with other applications.
+Like plugins, integrations allow you to integrate GitLab with other applications, adding additional features.
-Similar to plugins, they give you the freedom to add more features to GitLab.
 For more information, read the
 [overview of integrations](overview.md) or learn how to manage your integrations: